micropython/micropython/docs/library/pyb.Pin.rst

     class PinAF -- Pin Alternate Functions
     ======================================

-    A Pin represents a physical pin on the microcprocessor.
+    A Pin represents a physical pin on the microprocessor.
 Each pin can have a variety of functions (GPIO, I2C SDA, etc).
 Each PinAF object represents a particular function for a pin.